Kleinert History, Family Crest & Coats of Arms

 The name Kleinert comes from the German province known as the Rhineland.
 In pre-medieval times, the German people used only one name, but as the population increased, hereditary surnames became necessary for people to maintain unique identities.
 Kleinert is a nickname surname, a style of name based on an eke-name, or added name, that described a characteristic of its original bearer.
 Kleinert is a name for a small or short person deriving its origin from the German word "klien," which means "small."

 The surname Kleinert was first found in the Rhineland, where the name came from humble beginnings but gained a significant reputation for its contribution to the emerging mediaeval society.
 It later became more prominent as many branches of the same house acquired distant estates and branches, some in foreign countries, always elevating their social status by their great contributions to society.

-Important Dates for the Kleinert family
+Early History of the Kleinert family

 This web page shows only a small excerpt of our Kleinert research.
 Another 246 words (18 lines of text) covering the years 1708, 1745, 1761, 1790, 1818, 1777, 1609, 1666, 1849, 1925, 1590 and 1658 are included under the topic Early Kleinert History in all our PDF Extended History products and printed products wherever possible.